 Easy Smoked Salsa

-This smoky salsa is the perfect way to use fresh vegetables from your garden or Farmer's Market.
+This smoky salsa is the perfect way to use fresh vegetables from your garden or the farmer's market.
 It is delicious with tortilla chips, tacos, or a topping on grilled chicken or fish.
 Plus, you can make it as mild or as spicy as you like!
+Use it in Tex-Mex Breakfast Crepes or on a Street Tacos Charcuterie Board.

 Ingredients You'll Need